GenericMappingTools/gmt/branches/5.2.0/doc/rst/source/supplements/potential/grdseamount.rst

     Sets optional scale factor for radii [1].

 **-T**\ [*flattening*]
-    Seamounts are to be truncated.
-Append *flattening*, otherwise we expect it in last input column [no truncation].
-Cannot be used with **-Cd**.
+    Seamounts are to be truncated to guyots.
+Append *flattening*, otherwise we expect to find it in last input column [no truncation].
+Ignored if used with **-Cd**.

 **-Z**\ *level*
     Add in background depth [0].